NilujePerchut/kicad_scripts/teardrops/README.md

 ## Note 2:
 It is still possible to use the old form of this script (non action plugin).
 The td.py script remains fully functional for independant use.

-## Note 3:
-Newly inserted vias are not visible immediadly due to a bug in Kicad/pcbnew refresh system.
-The following sequence is recommended after teardrop insertion:
-1. Save the pcb design
-2. Quit pcbnew
-3. Reopen the design in pcbnew